 Here are some current ways you can volunteer your time or resources:

 Starmount has always worked to support Out of the Garden's efforts to provide healthy food for local school children and their families.
-Thier mobile markets bring food deliveries to families who live in food deserts, areas where access to healthy food is difficult.
+Their mobile markets bring food deliveries to families who live in food deserts, areas where access to healthy food is difficult.
 Every 4th Tuesday of the month, Out of the Garden's mobile market at Falkener Elementary will be sponsored by Starmount Presbyterian Church.
 Click the graphic to sign up to volunteer to help distribute food boxes to eligible families who drive thru the mobile market!

 On the second Monday of each month, Starmount organizes a dinner for YWCA Family Shelter.
-If you'd like to help by providing a main course, side or drinks for this monthly dinner, please email email@example.com.
+If you'd like to help by providing a main course, side or drinks for this monthly dinner, please email firstname.lastname@example.org.
+In addition, we have ongoing collections for YWCA family shelter.
+Click the YWCA image to view a list of needed donations.

 Our community garden is made up of plots that are "rented" by church families.
 Families can plant whatever they want, tend their plot on their own time, and keep some of their harvest.
 We only ask that at least 20% of the harvest is shared to help feed local families in need.
 Interested in a plot in our garden?
-Contact Linda Anderson at firstname.lastname@example.org.
+Contact Libbi Gundaker at email@example.com.
 Click the graphic for more information about Starmount's garden.

 Providing housing is another mission that Starmount is committed to.
 We support Habitat for Humanity and often send volunteers to lend hands to their building projects.
 Recently, Starmount partnered with Tiny House Community Development to provide funding and manpower to build a tiny house.
 The house was constructed on the church grounds and then moved to its permanent home in a community in High Point.
 There will be a few more work days this summer to finish the house.
 Contact Kevin Kattmann at firstname.lastname@example.org if you are interested in helping.